 2. FIRST MAN – From the guy who brought you WHIPLASH and LA LA LAND, Damien Chazelle delivers a different look at the history involving NASA.
 Ryan Gosling and Claire Foy give an understanding depth of love and sorrow to Mr. and Mrs. Armstrong.
 A powerful film focusing on the man behind the small step rather than the mankind behind the giant leap.

 1. EIGHTH GRADE – I struggled with what my top film would be among the top three.
 Ultimately, EIGHTH GRADE hits home more than any other.
 As a father of a daughter, I’m terrified of her teenage years.
 That’s said half jokingly, but I believe EIGHTH GRADE depicts this struggle through the eyes of Elsie Fisher’s Kayla, an unpopular, kind girl, just trying to make friends.
 She’s brave behind social media but a little more shy in person.
 She’s fully aware of her shortcomings, but is figuring life out no matter what obstacles lay before in the disturbing transition world of junior high to high school.
 It’s a scary, touching, and powerful film that taps into the unfair pains that many kids go through.

 Honorable Mention: While these movies may have had incredible elements or scenes that I greatly admire, they didn’t fully achieve enough for me to connect with completely.

-THE BALLAD OF BUSTER SCRUGGS, I’M NOT REALLY HERE, LEAVE NO TRACE, MADELINE’S MADELINE, SISTERS BROTHERS
+THE BALLAD OF BUSTER SCRUGGS, FIRST REFORMED, IF BEALE STREET COULD TALK, YOU WERE NEVER REALLY HERE, LEAVE NO TRACE, MADELINE’S MADELINE, SISTERS BROTHERS.